metsrl/channel-rocketchat/README.md

+Rocket.Chat - Botpress Readme

 ## Overview

-This example includes a lot of "boilerplate" to create a module with almost all features you can implement from the documentation
-Please check the [official documentation](https://botpress.com/docs/developers/create-module/) for more information
+This is the module integration between Botpress and Rocket.Chat

+## Prerequisite

+- Set the `externalUrl` field in botpress.config.json

+### Configure your bot

+Edit **data/bots/YOUR_BOT_ID/config/channel-rocketchat.json** (or create it) and set
+- enabled: Set to true
+- rocketChatBotUser: [Rocket.Chat Bot User]
+- rocketChatBotPassword: [Rocket.Chat Bot User Password]
+- rocketChatUrl : [RocketChat URL ex. http://localhost:3000]
+- rocketChatUseSSL: true / false
+- rocketChatRoom: [comma separated chat rooms]

 ## Quick Start

-1. Copy the folder `examples/module-templates/complete-module` to `modules/complete-module`
-2. Open a terminal in the folder `modules/complete-module` and type `yarn && yarn build`
+- Open a terminal in the folder [modules/rocket-chat] and type **yarn && yarn build**
-3. Edit your `botpress.config.json` and add the module definition so it will be loaded:
+- Edit your **botpress.config.json** and add the module definition so it will be loaded:

 ```js
 {